Updated for 2020!

 Evening: Amsterdam is known for its vibrant night scene, and one of the best place to see it in all its glory is the Rembrandtplein.
 Whether you are looking for clubs, restaurants, bars… you name it, you can find them here.

 Day trip to Zaanse Schans Windmills, Marken and Volendam.
 Book your tickets in advance on Viator.
 I originally went on this tour when they only had the 5.5-hour option, they have since added a longer tour that starts at noon and lasts 7 hours.
 I would definitely recommend the 7-hour tour as it will leave you more time to check out each location.

 Morning: As the tour doesn’t start until 12:00, spend the morning as you’d like.
 If you have time, I suggest taking the canal cruise around Amsterdam as it is the best way to see the city from above the water.
-I recommend Holland International or Blue Boat*, boats typically depart every 30 minutes from 9:00 daily and lasts an hour and 30 minutes.
+I recommend Canal Cruise Amsterdam or Blue Boat*.
+Boats typically depart every 30 minutes from 9:00 daily and lasts about 1 to 1.5 hours.

 The tour will promptly depart from The Damrak at 12:00, it is a 3-minute walk from Amsterdam Centraal Station (be sure to check the detailed departure location on your voucher).
 Prepare a copy of the printed tour confirmation ahead of time or have it readily available on your phone.